thshao2/head-tracking-pointer-public/README.md

 3. 🧲 Click Assist.

     Helps reduce accidental cursor drift during a facial gesture.
-“Click Assist” locks the cursor to interactive, clickable elements up to a 100px radius once you have entered inside of it.
-To unlock the cursor from an interactive element, move >100px away.
+Once you have entered an interactive element, “Click Assist” locks the cursor to it, even if you move away from it (up to a certain distance and time).
+Allows for two additional configurable settings:

+      - Click Assist Radius (in pixels):
+        The distance from the element in which the cursor will remain locked (30-500px).

+      - Click Assist Timeout (in milliseconds):
+        The amount of time the cursor will remain locked after leaving the element (0.5-10 seconds).

 4. ⏱️ Dwell Click

     Triggers a click after the cursor remains within a small area for a specified duration.
 Allows for two additional configurable settings: